The Attorney-General's Department encourages and supports dispute management within Australian Government agencies.

 Civil Dispute Resolution Act

 The Civil Dispute Resolution Act 2011 commenced on 1 August 2011.
 The Act encourages parties, including Australian Government agencies, to take genuine steps to resolve a dispute before commencing certain legal proceedings in the Federal Court and Federal Circuit Court.
-The Attorney-General's Department is currently evaluating the Civil Dispute Resolution Act, in conjunction with Australian Survey Research.
 For more information, visit the department's related page on the Civil Dispute Resolution Act.

 Alternative Dispute Resolution Interagency Group